AIN'T NO MO' *** 1/2 out of ****

 THE PUBLIC THEATER

 The conceit of this kaleidoscope of a play is that time's up in America for black people.
-The U.S. government is offering a one-way ticket to their country of choice in Africa and making the very strong suggestion to get going while the going is good.
-As a bonus, the captain of the plane from African American Airlines is former President Barack Obama. ("We found him!")
+The U.S. government is offering a one-way ticket to your country of choice in Africa and making the very strong suggestion to get going while the going is good.
+As a bonus, the captain of the plane from African American Airlines is former President Barack Obama. ("We found him!" shouts one of the characters.)
 Other people of color?
-Well, the Hispanics and Latinos are on stand-by but the last flight out is filling fast.
+Well, the Hispanics and Latinos are on stand-by, but the last flight out is filling fast.

 It begins with an uproarious spoof of an African American funeral.
-The tightly enunciated preacher mopping his brow, the church ladies speaking in tongues and offering an "amen," the fiery speech -- all present and accounted for.
+The overly enunciated preacher mopping his brow, the church ladies speaking in tongues and offering an "amen," the fiery speech -- all are present and accounted for.
 And who is being buried?
-Mr. Right To Complain.
-Yes, once Obama became President the idea that black people no longer had the Right To Complain became gospel.
-So in one fell swoop Cooper mocks our cinematic conception of a Tyler Perry-like black funeral, the idea that Obama's election changed everything and the small fragile hope that it might actually be true.
-Oh and makes us laugh while giving his ridiculously talented cast the first of many chances to shine.
+That would be Mr. Right To Complain.
+Yes, once Obama became President, the idea that black people no longer had the Right To Complain became gospel.
+In one fell swoop, Cooper mocks our cinematic conception of a Tyler Perry-like black funeral, the idea that Obama's election changed everything and the small fragile hope that it might actually be true.
+Oh and he makes us laugh while giving a ridiculously talented cast the first of many chances to shine.

 It's a raucous, sobering work that's also balanced and generous.
 Most every actor gets a show-stopping bit of comedy and a moment to bare their humanity.
-Time and anger a righteous bit of speechifying pops in right after some over the top humor and it works 99% of the time.
+Time and anger a righteous bit of speechifying pops in right after some over-the-top humor and it works 99% of the time.
 Director Stevie Walker-Webb and his entire creative team (especially the costumes of Montana Levi Blanco working in concert with the hair, makeup and wig designs of Cookie Jordan) do marvelous work in supporting the text and the actors on stage to make that happen.
-Each and every one of the performers is allowed to shine with a clutch of versatile, memorable characters.

-My one caveat is that Cooper felt the need to underline and exclamation point the finale when his play was already so powerful.
-Did he worry a la Dave Chappelle that we would be laughing a little too loud and perhaps not always at precisely the right moment?
-He stripped down and tossed in rolling thunder (or tolling bells, I can't quite remember) and then dropped a giant American flag at the end so the cast could stand soberly in front of it, more like a line-up than a curtain call.
-It's as if he didn't quite trust us enough to get it, that we'd let him down.
-To be fair, if history and even current events have taught him one thing, it might just be that.
+My one caveat is that Cooper felt the need to underline and italicize the finale when his play was already so powerful.
+Did he worry a la Dave Chappelle that we would be laughing a little too loud and perhaps not always at precisely the right moment or in the right way?
+Just to make sure we get it, his character Peaches strips down and the sound design tosses in rolling thunder (or tolling bells, I can't quite be certain) at the end.
+Then he drops a giant American flag so the cast can stand soberly in front of it, more a line-up than a curtain call.
+It's as if he didn't quite trust us enough, that we'd let him down.
+To be fair, if history and current events are any judge, he's probably right.

 THEATER OF 2019